 How They’re Doing

-With seahorses, the males get pregnant and give birth.
-Females place their eggs in the male’s pouch where they’re fertilized and carried for several weeks.
+- It’s the male seahorse that gets pregnant and gives birth!
+Females place their eggs in the male’s pouch, where they are fertilized and carried for several weeks.